MIS611 – Information Systems Capstone

 I. Qualitative information can be collected using the secondary information based on the reliable and peer reviewed articles.

 II.
-The quantitative and qualitative data can be collected through deploying the approach of interviews and meetings with different group of stakeholders.
+The quantitative and qualitative data can be collected through deploying the approach of interviews and meetings with different groups of stakeholders.

 III.
 Regular progress data must be collected and reviewed throughout the research.
 Data collected will be an integral part of this project’s research process.
 This data would be gathered from records collected by the institution in question, and also some third sources, official documents, research journals, books, and reliable online outlets (Olson et al.,2018).
 The information will mostly be qualitative, describing the present situation at Lloyds Bank, the continued existence of industrial and wholesale industries, as well as established management and staff care best practises.